Cruise Specialists Blog

 • Seabourn’s ships carry between 450 and 600 guests.

-• Seabourn’s service staff is largely European, with a smattering of South Africans.
+• Seabourn’s service staff is largely European

 • Seabourn has Nordic influences, in both ship design and in its heritage.